 The Evolution Of NBA Live (1995-2019)

-F**k you Jesus Bynum!
-NBA Live is not only still alive after you put it in a three-year coma, but EA Sports still believes it can compete with NBA2K and eventually take back the crown it wore for over a decade.
+NBA Live is not only still alive after you put it in a three-year coma, but EA Sports still believes it can compete with NBA2K and eventually reclaim the crown it held for over a decade.

-The Live franchise became known in 1994 but was born a half a decade earlier, in 1989, when EA released Lakers VS Celtics, the first game in their NBA Playoffs trilogy (Bulls vs Lakers and Bulls vs Blazers followed).
+The Live franchise became known in 1994, but it was born a half-decade earlier, in 1989, when EA released Lakers vs. Celtics, the first game in their NBA Playoffs trilogy (Bulls vs. Lakers and Bulls vs. Blazers followed).

 In 1993, they refreshed the series by calling it NBA Showdown, which was overshadowed by the 2-on-2 arcade classic NBA Jam, an NBA version of the underrated classic Arch Rivals.

 During that coma, sealed copies of Elite 11 have surfaced on eBay with a $10,000 price tag.
-Copies with the promotional display box (like mine below) often sell between $2,000-$5,000.
+Copies with the promotional display box (like mine, below) often sell for between $2,000 and $5,000.

 EA SPORTS HISTORICAL COMMERCIAL REEL (93-99)